Ann Gorman's Poems.......

 That child has the rain and no reason to laugh,

-This child eats well at last three times a day,
+This child eats well at least three times a day,

 That child finds scraps along the way,